Metin1558/organoid-oi/README.md

-Verified by paired control: under the default configuration, disabling STDP (`learning_rate=0.0`) reduces the weight change to exactly `0.0` on all seeds tested, while the enabled arm produces non-zero change.
-The contribution is attributable to STDP and not to homeostatic rescaling.
+Verified by paired control: under the default configuration, disabling STDP (`learning_rate=0.0`) reduces the weight change to exactly `0.0` on all seeds tested, while the enabled arm produces non-zero change. **This shows the mechanism is wired correctly — that STDP changes weights.** It does not by itself show that those weight changes improve task performance; see [Task validity](#task-validity-from-fruit-to-anagrams), where paired control on *accuracy* (rather than on raw weight change) found no effect under the original task.

 ### Rank-Order Coding (Van Rullen & Thorpe 2001)

 Most salient pixel fires first (latency ≈ 0 ms), least salient fires last.
 Since STDP is exponentially sensitive to spike timing, the most prominent visual features drive learning most strongly — consistent with biological retinal processing.
+Used by the fruit (control) task; the anagram task uses direct Morse-style temporal encoding instead (see below).

-### Frozen-weight validation
+### Frozen-weight validation — does not perform attribution

-`freeze_weights_test()` freezes organoid weights and measures accuracy with the current decoder.
-Performance dropping to chance (~33% for 3 categories) is evidence that learning is not carried by the decoder alone.
+`freeze_weights_test()` freezes organoid weights and re-runs the task with the decoder held fixed as well, then checks whether accuracy falls to chance.

-Note that this control **does not transfer to live tissue** — biological synapses cannot be frozen.
-A closed-loop hardware experiment needs a different control for the same claim (for example, a reward-decoupled or no-injection arm run interleaved within the same session).
+**This does not isolate the organoid's contribution.** Holding the decoder fixed alongside the organoid means the test cannot tell whether a chance-level result reflects "the organoid wasn't the source of the earlier accuracy" or simply "nothing was updating in either component."
+It was described in v1.0 as the framework's methodological core; the self-audit found it cannot do that job, in simulation or otherwise.
+It is also inapplicable to living tissue, since biological synapses cannot be frozen.
+The two-arm attribution monitor below (and the offline classifier in `okuma_testi.py`) are used in its place.

 ---

 ## Attribution monitor

 `monitor/` contains a live panel that runs alongside an experiment.
-It exists because of the finding documented in `BULGULAR.md`: a closed-loop system with an adaptive readout layer will show rising accuracy whenever the substrate's responses are separable **for any reason at all**, including reasons that have nothing to do with learning.
+It exists because of a general failure mode documented in `BULGULAR.md`: a closed-loop system with an adaptive readout layer will show rising or above-chance accuracy whenever the substrate's responses are separable **for any reason at all**, including reasons that have nothing to do with learning — as turned out to be exactly the case for the original fruit task.
 Above-chance performance on its own is not evidence of substrate learning.

 The panel is therefore structurally two-armed.
 Two arms run under one readout layer, differing only in whether plasticity is switched on, interleaved within a